 Suboxone is a detox medication that is used to wean individuals off of heroin or other opiates.
 It works by binding to the same receptors in the brain as opioids but does not produce the same euphoric effects.
 Suboxone is available through special detox programs and can be prescribed by a doctor.

 Naltrexone is a detox medication that blocks the effects of opioids.
 It is available as an injection or a daily pill.
 Vivitrol is the injectable form of Naltrexone.
-Similar to Vivitrol, in order to take Naltrexone individuals must abstain from alcohol or opioids for seven days.
+Similar to Vivitrol, to take Naltrexone individuals must abstain from alcohol or opioids for seven days.

 Antipsychotics are detox medications that are used to treat symptoms of delirium, hallucinations, and agitation.
 They work by affecting the neurotransmitters in the brain.
 Antipsychotics can be used for alcohol or stimulant withdrawal where psychosis is often a symptom.
 It can also be used for those withdrawing with co-occurring mental health conditions.